by Dr. Sheila Pope

 Dr. Latham said the partnerships would last for three years.
 The partnerships would be effective immediately in August 2018-2019 school year.
 The partnerships would have total control of schools that were failing.
 The partnerships could hire/fire who they wanted to immediately.
 Therefore, teachers and staff COULD be FIRED due to performance issues or budget issues by June 2018.

 By April 30th, HISD will submit all the names of staff, teachers, and leadership for all 10 failing schools.
 Some staff/teachers will know their employment status before/on April 30th.
 HISD will submit the new configurations of the failing schools by April 30th.
 For example, Dr. Latham announced Woodson, would only serve Pre-K through 3rd grade under HISD new application/partnership.
-Teachers in grades 4th-8th will be fired or moved around due restructuring of campuses.
+Teachers in grades 4th-8th will be fired or moved around because of HISD restructuring of its campuses.

 I was happy to see Dr. Pretta Vandible Stallworth attend the meeting representing Houston Community College as District 9 Trustee.
 She is an alumna of Worthing.
 She has great plans to partner with Worthing High School to provide trades/skill credit classes off campus at Houston Community College@ Reed/288 location.
 However, it seemed like she and Dr. Campbell needed to talk more about their SHARED vision.